 Once the crew confines themselves to after-dinner drinks, Buñuel’s direction slips from stately (how the guests might prefer it) to unhinged and deranged (the true carnal, carnivorous cores of the guests, but the cores they don’t reveal until they’ve been locked in a metaphorical closet with each other).
 He begins with a showpiece for open spaces, with rooms often filmed with other rooms, harbingers of escape and safety, in the background.
 As the guests confront their trapped reality, the director moves to focusing on the walls and the limits of the room they find themselves in, confining the characters in intimate traps without the benefit of other rooms seen in the distance (when other rooms do appear, they as carefully modulated exceptions to the norm).

-The room becomes the world of the guests; it is as though they can’t even understand that other rooms might exist, just as they can’t even understand how other worlds besides theirs elitist identities might exist.
+The room becomes the world of the guests; it is as though they can’t even understand that other rooms might exist, just as they can’t even understand how other worlds besides theirs might exist.
 Adjoining locations become tempting off-screen space, and off-screen space was never as diabolical and tempting as in The Exterminating Angel.
 Buñuel’s genius is the genius of few directors: if you desire to make a scathing, politically radical critique, please remember to follow it with a cinematically radical one as well.
 Don’t use the master’s tools, the tools of conventional bourgeois cinema, to destroy the master’s house, to quote Audre Lorde.
 Buñuel creates his own filmic language, his own filmic tools, to destroy the master’s house.

 Surely, the entombed elite are a reflection of Franco’s goons reclining (hiding) in Spain, but the implication is more elemental.
 The Exterminating Angel is primarily a fable about the elite as an international concept, and although Buñuel’s punching-bag elite of choice was always the Spanish elite, the film exists beyond them.
 It is a theme Buñuel never could escape from (his final masterpiece, 1972’s The Discreet Charm of the Bourgeoisie is an inversion and reflection of The Exterminating Angel, with the group of dinner guests always able to arrive and leave, but never able to actually start their dinner for some reason, so they reside to keep meeting until they do, torn apart by their commitment to the public pageantry of their lifestyle).
 The genius of The Exterminating Angel and The Discreet Charm of the Bourgeoisie is how cruel they are in their lack of explanation; explanation allows us to rationalize, to afford us the comfort of knowing if one thing were altered, or one other solution tried, everything would be all right.
 Rationality allows us to find a way out.
-Buñuel was not interested in rationality; he was interested in arbitrariness, and he was dedicated to unapolegtically feeding arbitrary developments to his rational beings to disjoint their world without forgiveness.
+Buñuel was not interested in rationality; he was interested in arbitrariness, and he was dedicated to unapologetically feeding arbitrary developments to his rational beings to disjoint their world without forgiveness.

 To imbibe in a cliché, he was a quintessential director, exercising dogmatic authorial control and throwing wrenches in his films simply because he wanted to.
 The only difference with Buñuel is that he clues us in.
 He is honest about it.
 He announces the constructed world of his film.
 He announces his authorship, and he doesn’t excuse it.
-Then, and only then, does he daunt us with the realization that his seemingly lunatic anti-rationalism is a violent revolt against a rational world, as well as a reflection of how truly arbitrary the world really is.
+Then, and only then, does he daunt us with the realization that his seemingly lunatic anti-rationalism is a violent revolt against a rational world, as well as a reflection of how truly arbitrary the world often is.